CSE321-Fall2021/cse321-portfolio-aschick440/Project 3/README.md

 About
 -------------------
 Project Description:
-_This program will function as an embedded pictionary game withair drawing functionality.
-The users can make guesses and tallypoints by using the keypad.
-The LED Matrix will always display the drawers picture by monitoring arm motions with IRS._
+_This program will function as an embedded pictionary game with air drawing functionality.
+The users can make guesses and tally points by using the keypad.
+The LED Matrix will always display the drawers picture by monitoring arm motions with IRs._
 Contribitor List:
 _Andrew Schick_